 Many people find that mornings matter more than they expect.
 The first part of the day often sets the rhythm for hydration, movement, appetite, and sleep later that night.

-Below are six simple morning habits that support healthy aging without turning your life into a program.
+Here are six simple morning habits that support healthy aging without turning your life into a program.

 1) Use Calm Breathing to Reduce Morning Stress

-A simple way to do it in bed:
+A simple way to try it:

 Cleveland Clinic: How To Do the 4-7-8 Breathing Exercise